 Author: Andrew McFarland Campbell

 I'm Andrew.
 Belfast-born, Cambridge-educated, working in Ireland.
-Married to Michael (who is occasionally known as John).
-I earn my living by writing, mainly documentation, but I write fiction as well.
+Married to Michael.
+I used to earn my living by writing documentation, but I am changing careers right now.
+I also write fiction for fun.
 My pronouns are he/him/his.
 As well as my personal blog, I run Gay Christadelphians.

 Exhortations